The best temples in Bangkok

 Wat Mahathat

-Not to be confused with other temples in Thailand with the same name, Wat Mahathat in Bangkok is one of the city’s oldest temples, although it’s been extensively renovated over the years so looks quite different to how it once would have.
+Not to be confused with other temples in Thailand with the same name, Wat Mahathat in Bangkok is one of the city’s oldest temples, although it’s been extensively renovated over the years so it looks quite different to how it once would have.

 It has a very traditional style, with an orange tiled roof and white columns at the entrance.
 As another of the ten ‘first class’ temples in Bangkok, it’s very important, although personally, I don’t think it’s as visually striking as some of the others.